drewww/prism/_sources/making-a-roguelike/part7.rst.txt

    local minrw, minrh = math.floor(pw / 3), math.floor(ph / 3)
    local maxrw, maxrh = pw - 2, ph - 2 -- Subtract 2 to ensure there's a margin.

 Next we loop through each of our partitions and build a room so long as it's not the one we're omitting.
-We build our room rectangle, hash it's partition coordinates, and put it into a dictionary of rooms.
-Finally we draw the room onto our map.
+We create a :lua:class:`Rectangle`, hash its partition coordinates, and put it into our table of rooms.
+Finally we draw the room onto our map with :lua:func:`MapBuilder.drawRectangle`.

 .. code:: lua

    for px = 0, PARTITIONS - 1 do
       for py = 0, PARTITIONS - 1 do
-         if missing ~= prism.Vector2(px, py) then
+         if not missing:equals(px, py) then
+            local rw = rng:random(minrw, maxrw)
-            local rw, rh = rng:getUniformInt(minrw, maxrw), rng:getUniformInt(minrh, maxrh)
+            local rh = rng:random(minrh, maxrh)
-            local x = rng:getUniformInt(px * pw + 1, (px + 1) * pw - rw - 1)
+            local x = rng:random(px * pw + 1, (px + 1) * pw - rw - 1)
-            local y = rng:getUniformInt(py * ph + 1, (py + 1) * ph - rh - 1)
+            local y = rng:random(py * ph + 1, (py + 1) * ph - rh - 1)

             local roomRect = prism.Rectangle(x, y, rw, rh) rooms[prism.Vector2._hash(px, py)] = roomRect